About the Company

 A significant advantage of ITIL involves clarity and speed in prioritizing demands.
 When executing this correctly, the team will have a direction of what needs to be done in a more agile way.
 This contributes to increased productivity and focus on results.

-With a better structured team, it is also feasible to reduce IT costs and risks.
-If good practices for monitoring and preventing cyber attacks are adopted, a company will consequently have less maintenance expenses.
-In addition, it will minimize the probabilities of losses with unforeseen interruptions in services.
+With a better structured team, it is also possible to reduce IT costs and risks.
+If companies adopt good practices for monitoring and preventing cyberattacks, they will consequently have lower maintenance costs.
+In addition, this will minimize the likelihood of losses due to unexpected service interruptions.

 Another outstanding benefit of the ITIL methodology is to make the IT sector more aligned with the business strategy.
 This is because the Information Technology team will act in accordance with the main objectives of the organization, which is crucial for the permanent evolution of the services.